Grafted 2017 on usseriensis rootstock

 When we left the polka party the Cadeau's encouraged us to take some of the leftover pears.
 Deciding not to be greedy we went out the door with four extra fruits (having enjoyed several more during the dance).
 I planted some of the seeds from these pears in the garden nursery bed.

 Suddenly I was interested in Pears.
 I wanted to add some to my orchard, and in particular this pear.
 I later emailed the couple and asked for more information about the pear, inquiring about getting some scions.
 Eric kindly agreed to send some.
 Soon I received a large envelope full of what, to others, would be a tangle of random branch cuttings but to me it contained precious scions.
 I sent some of my own apple scions back in trade.
 I again emailed and asked for more information, anything they might know about where the pear came from, and received another kind reply.
 Unfortunately this was after I had sorted through his generous package of scions, keeping the best looking, and tossing the rest since I didn’t need that many.
 After reading his later email I wished I could retrieve the other branches (the unknown second variety) but they had been tossed randomly off into the woods.
-And I certainly wasn’t going to bother him for more.
+And I want to bother him for more.
 Here is his information:

 "I provided you with three sets of scion wood.
 Two from the same pear tree and the one is from another.